 - Love, Your Grandad

-Keeping it simple is the key to scalable success.
-The way to think about it is that each new element introduces something else that MUST work.
+Keeping it simple is the key to scalable success, in addition, the way we must think about it is that each new element introduces something else that MUST work.
 If the design is too pretty it takes the focus off the design.

 Pink roses?
 My wife HATES pink roses!
 Gold stars?
 YOUR WIFE hates them…Actually, I have no idea, but what I’m saying is that when an element is introduced that’s unnecessary you are reducing the size of your addressable audience…